-15 There are no significant changes from what was originally included in year two of the LTP.
+15 Other than the variances noted in the cost and funding section of this report, there are no significant changes from what was originally included in year two of the LTP.

 District Funding of Water and Wastewater

 16 Council's water and wastewater activities are funded by a fixed rate across the district for properties connected or able to be connected to a Council scheme.
 Decision making is the responsibility of the Council rather than community boards or community development area subcommittees (CDA's), however community boards and CDA's are kept informed of planned projects as well as those in progress.